krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     anonymous PKINIT to be enabled for use as FAST armor tickets without allowing anonymous authentication to services.
 The default value is false.
 New in release 1.9.

+**spake_preauth_indicator**
+    (String.)
+Specifies an authentication indicator value that the KDC asserts into tickets obtained using SPAKE pre-authentication.
+    The default is not to add any indicators.
+This option may be specified multiple times.
+New in release 1.17.

 **supported_enctypes**
     (List of *key*:*salt* strings.)
 Specifies the default key/salt